OpenChain-Project/Specification-Translation-IT/README.md

 This is the official translation of the OpenChain specifications into Italian.

-This repository is a depreciated work space for translation.
+This repository is a deprecated work space for translation.
 Please work off the official release translation repository for future revisions.

-The official release translations of the OpenChain Specification are housed in a unified repository here: https://github.com/OpenChain-Project/Specification-Translations
+The official release translations of the OpenChain Specification are housed in a unified repository here:  <https://github.com/OpenChain-Project/Specification-Translations>

 Authors: